makrai/notes/kratzer-88-stage-level-individual-level-pred.md

 two ports conjoined by _&_ as proposed above.
 The subject oppeors I n the first conjunct (e n embedded restrtcHve clause), since i t wos bose-generoted outside of VP.
-The object must oppeor in the second conjunct, since i t connot be scrambled.
+The object must oppeor in the second conjunct, since i t cannot be scrambled.
 The second conjunct is on embedded nuclear scope, hence i s existentte11y closed.

 (77") I s true